chopfitzroy/admin.runtime.fm/README.md

 **NOTE:** Ansible looks for the first available mounted volume, if you attach more than one volume you may need to tweak the playbook.

+#### Create your spaces 🌌

+Additionally you can also make use of Digitial Ocean spaces (or any S3 compatiable storage) for handling file uploads and database backups.

+We recommend two buckets one for [direct use with PocketBase](https://pocketbase.io/docs/files-handling/#storage-options) and one for use with [Litestream](https://litestream.io/).

 #### Edit your hosts 📝

 Edit your `/etc/ansible/hosts` on your local machine to include: